 A lot of people ask us about our animals in the winter.
 So we dusted off this article from a few years back and are sharing it here.
-You can tell it's from a few years ago because of all the blue sky in the pictures and references to "sun" - something we haven't seen in a while this winter.
-Stay strong - blue skies have to return some day! -TC Farm 2020
+It's originally from a few years ago but it seems that we keep getting weeks of below zero and keep having to republish it.
+Oh well, spring can't be that far behind now!

 A lot of people come visit our farm in the spring and summer.
 Lush green grass.
 Open fields.
 Animals peacefully grazing away the day.
 But of course this is Minnesota and we don't have green grass year round.
 Some of you have probably wondered what it is like for animals on the farm in the winter.